Many or all companies we feature compensate us. Compensation and editorial

 However, if you want to save more on interest, the only permanent option is to refinance your student loans.
 Refinancing student loans is similar to refinancing your mortgage or auto loan.
 Your existing loan is paid off and replaced with a new loan.

-If you signed up for a Sallie Mae loan when you entered college, you may have a high interest rate because you were a college student with no credit history and no full-time income.
-If you now have a stable job and a good credit score, you may be eligible for a lower interest rate.
+If you signed up for a Sallie Mae loan when you entered college, you might have a high interest rate because you were a college student with no credit history and no full-time income.
+You may be eligible for a lower interest rate if you have a stable job and a good credit score.

 If you want to pay off your loans faster